cemanetwork/appmar/README.md

 ## Installation

-APPMAR is written in Python 3, and it requires a variety of dependencies to run.
-We strongly recommend using the Conda package manager to install Python 3 and APPMAR dependencies.
+APPMAR is written in Python 3.7, and it requires a variety of dependencies to run.
+We strongly recommend using the Conda package manager to install Python 3.7 and APPMAR dependencies.
 You can obtain Conda by installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).

-**Note:** APPMAR has been tested only in Python 3.8.2 on Windows 10 with dependencies installed from the conda-forge repository.
+**Note:** APPMAR has been tested only in Python >=3.7 on Windows 10 with dependencies installed via conda.
 If you find problems trying to run APPMAR on a different platform o Python version, please open an issue.

 In order to install and run APPMAR, follow these steps: